MV Nimbin: Early incidents

-Nearly a year later in mid-October 1928, while coming in across the Richmond bar, the Nimbin touched the northern wall lightly, causing the steering gear to be carried away.
+Nearly a year later in mid-October 1928, while coming in across the Richmond bar, Nimbin touched the northern wall lightly, causing the steering gear to be carried away.
 Some slight damage was done to one of the plates at the water line.
 Temporary repairs were affected at Ballina.
 The steamer proceeded up the river.
-No tug was available to help the disabled vessel and had the accident happened further out, the steamer might have become a wreck.
+No tugboat was available to help the disabled vessel and had the incident happened further out, the steamer might have become a wreck.